texbois/joebot/README.md

 (be sure to select the _Export as .html_ option)
 2. Save the chat history file as `messages.html` and place it in the crate root.
 3. ???
 (WIP)

+## Why Telegram?

+Joe was initially developed as a Vkontakte chat bot.
+However, the site's administration [explicitly forbids](https://vk.com/faq13567) applications to "work with user messages from a server".